jeremy-jarvis/jeremy-jarvis.github.io/_posts/2021-09-28-powerful-visual-testing-with-applitools.markdown

 # Browser Quirks

 One challenge of testing on multiple browsers is that they all behave a little bit differently.
 For example, one of our tests involved mousing over elements on the page to display tooltips.
-We discovered that the webdrivers varied in their coordinate systems.
+We discovered that the WebDrivers varied in their coordinate systems.
 We couldn't just say "move the mouse to (X,Y)" because the relative origin of each coordinate system was in a different location.
 Some browsers had (0,0) in the top-left of the page.
 For at least one browser, the origin was inexplicably at the top-left corner of the entire OS window.
 To be clear, this wasn't a problem with Applitools.
-This was an inconsistency in the webdrivers used by Protractor and likely present in the browsers themselves.
+This was an inconsistency in the WebDrivers used by Protractor and likely present in the browsers themselves.
 To work around this, we had to adjust our coordinates with different offsets for each browser.
 This better ensured that the mouse movements ended up in the same place on the page for each browser.
 We spent a lot of time investigating and fiddling with offsets to get that right.

-Browser and web driver quirks meant that we had to configure our tests a bit differently for each browser.
+Browser and WebDriver quirks meant that we had to configure our tests a bit differently for each browser.
 Such tweaking took time to get right, but it was necessary so that our tests ran consistently.
 In retrospect, it would have saved us a lot of time if we had just used Applitools' Ultrafast Grid from the beginning, but we were taking things one step at a time and hadn't yet drawn that conclusion.
 Some lessons take a while to learn.

 # Taking it to the Next Level With Applitools Ultrafast Grid